srivastavaarpit977/VideoVerse/README.md

 This project provides a pipeline for detecting Pepsi and CocaCola Brand Logos in the video file with their respective timestamps.It consists of:

 - `model`- It has `best.pt` which is a file that contains the weights and configuration of the model that achieved the best performance during the training process.
-- `Approach document`-It contains the workflow of the model as to which libraries I used,how I trained my model etc.
+- `ApproachDocument`-It contains the workflow of the model as to which libraries I used,how I trained my model etc.
 - `test.py`-This file helps in detecting the logo with their respective timestamps and calculate size and distance from the centre.
-- `results1.json`-It contains the timestamps of the brand detection.
+- `results.json`-It contains the timestamps of the brand detection.
-- `logo_detection.pdf`-It contains the whole process of training the model,the dataset I chose and how I trained my model.
+- `logoDetection.pdf`-It contains the whole process of training the model,the dataset I chose and how I trained my model.

 ## Table of Contents